oracle/node-oracledb/.github/SUPPORT.md

 Searching and reading may be the quickest way to resolve a problem.

-## Node-oracledb Installation issues
+## Node-oracledb Installation

-Read the [Installation instructions](https://github.com/oracle/node-oracledb/blob/master/INSTALL.md) and see [Troubleshooting](https://github.com/oracle/node-oracledb/blob/master/INSTALL.md#troubleshooting)
+Read the [Installation instructions](https://oracle.github.io/node-oracledb/INSTALL.html) and see [Troubleshooting](https://oracle.github.io/node-oracledb/INSTALL.html#troubleshooting)

 ## SQL and PL/SQL Questions